tanay1337/taskman/README.md

 OPTIONS:
-  -h, help                      Prints this help message -n, new                       Create a new task
+  -h, help                      Prints this help message -n, new                       Creates a new task
-  -u, summary                   Prints a summary of open tasks -s, show                      Show all open tasks -S, search                    Search through open tasks -d, done                      Mark a task as done -r, remove                    Remove a task
+  -u, summary                   Prints a summary of open tasks -s, show                      Shows all open tasks -S, search                    Search through open tasks -d, done                      Marks a task as done -r, remove                    Removes a task
-  -f, finished                  Show all the tasks marked as done -o, notify                    Sends a notification about open tasks
+  -f, finished                  Shows all the tasks marked as done -o, notify                    Sends a notification about open tasks
 ```